phani92/phani92.github.io/README.md

 # Portfolio Builder
-* Lets build a personal website and host it on github
+* This project builds a website for personal portfolio using html, css and javascript.

 ## Project Structure